dram1964/cloudarchitect/docs/python/intermediate_python.md

 ).launch(inbrowser=True)
 ```

+Gradio basically does three things:

+1. Creates a frontend app
+2. Starts a Web Server
+3. Creates backend routes mapped to our callback functions, which are triggered by the 'submit' button

+Gradio is useful for creating a user-interface quickly for demonstation purposes.

 Gradio also comes with a `ChatInterface` which expects a `chat function`.
 The
 chat function should take two inputs: message and history.
 The message is the
 current prompt, and history is a list of openai-style dictionaries with